 - Installing or replacing hot water heaters, including electric, solar or heat pump hot water heater

 - Installing fixtures such as toilets, showers and sinks in an existing home

-For more information on what is considered notifiable works, see the Schedule of Notifiable Works on the Department of Housing and Public Works website.
+For more information on what is considered notifiable works, see the Notifiable Works on the Department of Housing and Public Works website.

 Trade waste is liquid waste generated by industry, small business and commercial enterprises.
 It may have an organic strength many times that of domestic sewerage and may overload public treatment facilities.